Image Generative Semantic Communication with Multi-Modal Similarity Estimation for Resource-Limited Networks: Conclusion

-In a future work, we will improve the scoring procedures used for evaluating the semantic similarity between images at the receiver end.
-In the proposed scoring procedure for the segmentation matching rate, images generated with no objects had a high matching rate when the target object in the original image was too small.
-This is because the proposed procedure calculates the matching rate based on the number of pixels including those labeled as ``background.''
+In a future work, we will improve the scoring procedures used for evaluating the semantic similarity.
+In the proposed scoring procedure for the segmentation matching rate, generated images with no objects had a high score when the target object in the original image was too small.
+This is because the matching rate is calculates based on the number of pixels including those labeled as ``background.''
 Therefore, it is necessary to develop a calculation method that considers only the pixels labeled as ``target object.''
-Moreover, we plan to develop an image reconstruction method based on the evaluation results of semantic similarity between the images.
-In the proposed method, the receiver selects the output result from the generated images based on semantic similarity.
-However, if all generated images have low similarity scores, the receiver cannot select the result using the semantic information required by its application.
+Moreover, we plan to develop an image reconstruction method based on the evaluation results of the semantic similarity.
+In the proposed method, the receiver selects the output from the generated images based on semantic similarity.
+However, if all generated images have low similarity scores, the receiver cannot select the result required by its application.
 To address this issue, it is necessary to develop a method to regenerate images or, if necessary, request the sender to transmit the semantic features again.
+Finally, we plan to apply the proposed transmission method to video streaming.
+The current proposed method does not focus on a processing delay caused by extraction of semantic features and image generation.
+However, this issue may be addressed by employing faster machine learning algorithms for real-time applications~\cite{bib:stream-diffusion,bib:fast-semantic-segmentation,bib:fast-image-captioning}.
+If the proposed transmission method can be applied to video streaming applications, this method will achieve a higher compression rate than conventional video compression algorithms.